 In 2013 "CoFeTeI" was revamped as "IfeTeI" or "IFT" (Federal Institute of Telecommunications) which became in charge of Mexico's entire telecom-type testing and approval processes for all equipment imported into Mexico.
-Since then, there is no priority for IFT to sort out the reciprocal HAM licensing for visitors.
+There is no priority for IFT to sort out the reciprocal HAM licensing for visitors.
 Apparently NO applications for new XE2 permits or renewals are going to be processed in the near future.

-At this time the best info we can provide is only replication of an excerpt below on the status of XE2 Permit, most recently dated March, 2017 from Baja radioman Scott Monk and posted on the Baja Net's website:
+At this time the best we can do is only replicate an excerpt below on the status of XE2 Permit, most recently dated March, 2017 from Baja radioman Scott Monk and posted on the Baja Net's website: